AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/actions/tasks/reminder-task-sync-with-salesforce.md

 ## Sincronizando pela primeira vez as tarefas de ações do Sales Insight com o Salesforce {#syncing-sales-insight-actions-tasks-with-salesforce-for-the-first-time}

 Quando você ativa a sincronização entre as Ações do Sales Insight e as tarefas do Salesforce pela primeira vez, importamos suas tarefas do Salesforce.
-Iremos **não** insira quaisquer tarefas atuais que você tenha em Ações do Sales Insight no Salesforce.
-Para reduzir a desordem e as duplicatas, as únicas tarefas que são sincronizadas das Ações de insight de vendas no Salesforce são as tarefas criadas *após* sincronize as ações do Sales Insight com o SFDC.
+Nós **não** transferiremos quaisquer tarefas atuais que você tenha em Ações de insights de vendas para o Salesforce.
+Para reduzir a desordem e as duplicatas, as únicas tarefas que são sincronizadas das Ações do Sales Insight no Salesforce são tarefas criadas *depois* de você sincronizar as Ações do Sales Insight com o SFDC.

 Veja o que acontece quando você sincroniza as Ações do Sales Insight e as tarefas do SFDC: